jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 `OnStateChanged()` method again - setting the entities internal state again (as it already did before passing the event to the root aggregate).
 This might seem inefficient, and it is.
 In most cases, this won't have a negative impact.
 But in some case, it may.
 The point to understand is this.
 If the root aggregate
 `OnStateChange()` method did not delegate the event to the entity, then the entity would never be initialized when the aggregate root is initialized.
 So this delegation must happen, from root to child entity.
 The problem comes when the entity is the party that raises the event.
 Then we enter this duplicated cycle.
 You can avoid the duplicated initialization cycle by considering the value of the
 `isReconstituting` parameter of the aggregate root's `OnStateChanged()` method.
-In other words, if the entity is the raising the event, the the aggregate root would not pass the event back to the entity is the
+In other words, if the entity is the raising the event, the aggregate root would not pass the event back to the entity is the
 `isReconstituting == false`.

 The aggregate will handle this event in its `OnStateChanged()` method and relay the call back to the appropriate entity.